MasonRemaley/MasonRemaley.github.io/_posts/2016-11-10-new-site-old-projects.markdown

 Like most developers I’ve started many projects, and left almost as many unfinished.
 Looking back it’s easy to feel like none of my abandoned projects were any good–partly because when I look back it’s necessarily with more experience, but also because I often don’t have anything to look back on.
 I’m aiming to solve the latter by documenting projects I work on in my free time in this blog.
 Recently I’ve been working building a scripting language which I’ll eventually write some posts about, but I figured for my first post I’d take the easy way out and pulled together some old screenshots that I thought were worth showing off.

-Like most developers I’ve started many projects, and left almost as many unfinished.
-Looking back it’s easy to feel like none of my abandoned projects were any good–partly because when I look back it’s necessarily with more experience, but also because I often don’t have anything to look back on.
-I’m aiming to solve the latter by documenting projects I work on in my free time in this blog.
-Recently I’ve been working building a scripting language which I’ll eventually write some posts about, but I figured for my first post I’d take the easy way out and pulled together some old screenshots that I thought were worth showing off.

 The first couple screenshots are from a deferred renderer I was working on about a year ago, and then put on hold when I started rewriting all my game dev libraries in [Rust](https://www.rust-lang.org/){:target="_blank"} instead of C++.

 <figure>